How to eat ugali in Tanzania

 The ugali was prepared over an open fire by a gangly young guy called Masai.

-Masai was the driver’s offsider and designated chef and would have a bowl of the stuff waiting for us when we crawled out from sleeping under the truck beside a red mud road in the middle of nowhere in Tanzania.
+Masai was the driver’s offsider and designated chef and would have a bowl of the stuff waiting for us when we woke up.

 The most apt for my situation was “Kupyanja iti kulumanga”.